This post will be edited over time, please feel free to come back and check for new content.

 use-stream-depth: no #If set to "yes" packets seen after reaching stream inspection depth are ignored. "no" logs all packets

-honor-pass-rules: no # If set to "yes", flows in which a pass rule matched will stopped being logged.
+honor-pass-rules: no # If set to "yes", flows in which a pass rule matched will stop being logged.

 - alert-debug: